minelson12/Intelli-Pence/pages/about.md

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), and depicts a project that showcases my collection of British 50p coins.

+## About the Platform

+This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

+- a CSV of collection metadata
+- a folder of JPG images or PDF documents

+For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}